Emissions reduction

 The Energy Sobriety Plan concerns different sectors and players including: buildings, transport, the State, local authorities, individual households, sports, cultural sites and corporations.

 Purposeful business travel and switching to low-carbon transport modes are some of the conditions to stick to the energy efficiency plan.
-The French government demands corporations to reduce flights: air travel should only be considered when the trip by train surpasses 4 hours one way and 6 hours in a round trip.
-Prioritising, in that way, the use of rail when possible for business displacements.
+The French government asks corporations to reduce flights: air travel should only be considered when the trip by train surpasses 4 hours one way and 6 hours round trip in a single day.
+Prioritising, in that way, the use of rail for business trips.

 With remote work and videoconferencing, companies now have plenty of choices to take action.